The following questions

 A: Our belt levels are: White, Yellow, Orange, Green,

 Blue, Brown, and Black.
-We also have a Junior Black Belt rank (under
+We also have a Junior Black Belt rank (under the

 age of 16).
-Junior Black Belts wear a Black Belt with a White Stripe
+Junior Black Belts wear a Black Belt with a White Stripe down

 the center.